KevinBastianYang/ANT/README.md

 3. Matrix Construction：   parallel.py

 ### Run
 The path to the raw data is located in align.json and ANT_path.json.
-If you get the raw data or modify the path to your own, you can simply run
+If you get the raw data or modify the path to your own, you can simply run the following command to get started!
 ```python
 python parallel.py
 ```
-to start!
+* Some parameters you need to input: 1.
+The alignment json file position 2.
+The ANT json file position 3.
+* The input of ANT: 1.
+The demultiplexed single-cell reads and umis (drop-seq protocol)
+* The output of ANT: 1.
+Constructed TCC matrix for these cells 2.
+Equivalence classes and their numbers